ngimb64/Virus-Total-PyClient/README.md

 > Example:<br>
 > python3 setup.py "venv name"

-- Once virtual env is built move to the Scripts directory in the environment folder just created.
+- Once virtual env is built traverse to the (Scripts-Windows or bin-Linux) directory in the environment folder just created.
-- In the Scripts directory, execute the "activate" script to activate the virtual environment.
+- For Windows in the Scripts directory, for execute the "activate" script to activate the virtual environment.

-## Purpose
-> A local host client to support Virus total API calls.
-> Repository contains a CLI terminal-based version, as well as a PyQt GUI version.
+- For Linux in the bin directory, run the command `source activate` to activate the virtual environment.

 ## How to use
 - Create Virus Total account
 - When logged in, get API key
 - Add API key to CLI and GUI programs before executing
+- Confirm there is data in VTotalScanDock to be scanned

 -- CLI --
 - Open up Command Prompt (CMD) or terminal